WildernessLabs/Documentation/docs/Meadow/Release_Notes/Roadmap/index.md

  * **.NET 6.0 Support** - We plan on starting our move to .NET 6 from .NET Standard 2.1 later this summer.
 Depending on the stability of .NET 6, we may ship it before v1.0.
  * **Power & Sleep APIs** - The ability to put the device to sleep and wake up on schedule, or from an external interrupt.
  * **CAN Bus** - Controller-Area-Network (CAN) bus support.
 Used in vehicles and less-commonly, in industrial hardware.
- * **Partial Ahead-of-Time (AoT) Compilation** - Our first step toward full-AoT will likely involve shipping pre-AoT compiled binares of mscorlib, Meadow.Core, etc. However, we have some investigation to do here to see if there will be interop costs.
+ * **Partial Ahead-of-Time (AoT) Compilation** - Our first step toward full-AoT will likely involve shipping pre-AoT compiled binaries of mscorlib, Meadow.Core, etc. However, we have some investigation to do here to see if there will be interop costs.
  * **Meadow.OS TimeZone Support** - In order to fully support TimeZones in Meadow.OS we need to add TimeZone support to NuttX and then expose it in a POSIX way to Mono.

 ## Post v1.0 Roadmap